What is an Internship?

 How to Find an Internship

 - It’s okay if you don’t know exactly what you want to do in an internship.
 Think about the type of work you’d like to do, skills you’d like to develop, and industries you’d like to explore.
-Refer to our Explore and Careers and Majors page if you need some ideas.
+Refer to our Self-Guided Career Exploration page if you need some ideas.

 - Organize your search.
 Keep track of organizations you’ve applied to, when, who you spoke with, and when you need to follow-up